Washington DC Gun Lawyer

 For example, if the officer has been called about an allegation of domestic violence or some other offense and a gun is alleged to have been in plain sight inside the home, that can lead to a gun charge.
 Likewise, if a search warrant is executed for some other issue, such as a drug case, and the police search a home for drugs and a gun is found, then they are also likely to be charged.

 Beyond these reasons, another way a gun charge may arise is during a traffic stop.
 A police officer may claim to have seen a gun in plain sight during a traffic stop.
 If a person is arrested at a traffic stop and the person who is driving is searched incident to arrest, sometimes a gun is discovered in that fashion as well.
-Additionally, transporting a firearm through DC can be legal unless they stop within the District and don’t have a DC registration.
+Additionally, transporting a firearm through DC can be legal unless they stop within the District and do not have a DC registration.

 Types of Gun Charges

 The most common gun charges that require a DC gun attorney are carrying a pistol without a license, possession of an unregistered firearm, and possession of ammunition.
 Carrying a pistol without a license is a felony that carries the maximum of five years in prison.
 Possession of an unregistered firearm is a misdemeanor that carries a maximum of a one year jail sentence.
 Possession of ammunition is also a misdemeanor that carries a maximum sentence of one year in jail.
 However, in addition to these charges there are a number of other gun related offenses including:

 - Carrying a concealed weapon into a federal building

 - Attempting to carry a gun on a commercial airplane

 - Modifying a semi-automatic weapon into an automatic weapon

 - Possessing body armor – though there are some specific exceptions (18 U.S.C.
 Section 931)